Happy, Happy 2010!

 Don’t let the simplicity of these three strategies deceive you.

-Most people have so much clutter in their life (electronic, physical, psychological) that there’s not enough “white space” to really launch into the New Year in a powerful and purposeful way.
+Most people have so much clutter in their life (electronic, physical, psychological) that there’s not enough “white space” to really launch their New Year goals in a powerful and purposeful way.

 While this list is a good start, I’m sure you’ve got gems to add.